AndreasAlam/olac/README.md

 `make venv` assumes `homebrew` is installed and either `zsh` or `bash` is the default shell ($SHELL).
 If the above conditions are not met or if you want to use a different environment/package-manager please see the dependencies and manual installation section.
 Pyenv will automatically 'activate' the local environment when entering the directory.
+Moreover, the makefile install ipython kernel based on the local virtualenv.

 ### Manual installation
 #### Dependencies